nasif92/Projects/README.md

 Software may be used for educational purposes.

 Some of the notable projects here:
-1) Pygame DE ball: Working on a save the ball project currently.
+1) Pygame Save the ball: Working on a save the ball project currently.
 2) The minesweeper game in Arduino MEGA 2560.
 This was a game where me and my partner David Herczeg worked at making our own version of the minesweeper game.
 It is inside the C++ and Arduino folder.
 3) 2048 in python.
 4) The app I made for my personal assignment called RideBook.